Peabody Magnet High School: History

-Segregated schools
+Segregation

 Prior to desegregation, separate local schools were maintained for black and white students in Rapides Parish.
 Peabody was the high school available for African American students in Alexandria while white students attended nearby Bolton High School.
 Neighboring Pineville, a smaller town located north of Alexandria, across the Red River, hosted a similarly segregated Crepe Myrtle High School with white students attending Pineville High School & Tioga High School; in neighbouring Boyce, Louisiana, to the northwest of Alexandria, black students attended Wettermark High School with white students attending Boyce High School.

 During McKay's tenure as principal of Peabody, the federal court mandated changing the school to Peabody Magnet High School with the goal of integrating the public school system in Rapides Parish.
 Busing was implemented to bring white students to Peabody.
 To enhance Peabody's ability to attract students, the following courses were added: welding, computer science, nursing, math and Chemistry with college credit as well as an array of honor courses.
 The Gifted & Talented program was also established at Peabody during this time.

 In July 1998, Mrs. Peggie L. Davis, a 1968 graduate of Peabody High School was appointed principal and given the job of overseeing the building and development of the new Peabody Magnet High School.
 In November 2000, a groundbreaking ceremony was conducted.
 This marked the start of the massive demolishing of parts of the old 1952 structure and construction of the new state of the art Peabody Magnet High School.

 In October 2001, Mr. Lee A. Dotson, Jr. became the new principal of Peabody Magnet High School.

-Magnet Program
+Magnet program

 Peabody Magnet High School is one of two high schools in Rapides Parish with magnet concentrations, the other being Pineville High School.